bhisaac/5eFP/5eFP-SRD.md

 **Adaptable.** Choose and gain one species trait:
 - Choose an ability score unmodified by your ability score increase trait.
 The chosen ability score increases by +1.
 - You gain one feat.
-You also gain proficiency in one skill of your choice.
+Additionally, choose a skill.
+Ability checks with the chosen skill gain advantage.

 **Age.** Humans reach adulthood in their late teens and live less than a century.